 Many females will temporarily stop having their period during treatment, but it may return later.
 That timing is unpredictable.
-It could take several years in some cases.
-It is important that women take birth control if they don’t want to become pregnant.
+It could take several years.
+It is important that women take birth control if they are sexually active and don’t want to become pregnant.

 Cancer treatment can cause women to stop menstruating earlier than expected (before the age of 40.)
-Many heath care professionals recommend that women at risk for early menopause not put off trying to have children beyond the early 30s.
+Heath care professionals recommend that women at risk for early menopause not put off trying to have children beyond the early 30s if they are able.

-Women with ovarian failure don’t produce enough estrogen, which is needed for reproduction, healthy bones, a healthy heart, and overall well-being.
-Girls at risk for this problem may need to consult an endocrinologist.
+Women with ovarian failure don’t produce enough estrogen, which is needed for healthy bones, a healthy heart, and overall well-being.
+Girls at risk for this problem may need to consult an endocrinologist and/or gynecologist.

-Infertility is the inability to produce children.
+Infertility is defined as not being able to get pregnant and have a biologic child after 1 year of unprotected sexual intercourse.
 Women at risk for infertility may want to see a fertility specialist.

 Survivors should have annual physical examinations that include: